National Round 1 dates

 Past application numbers and competition ratio

 In 2019, 583 applications were made for 475 posts overall across the UK.
 480 applicants were invited to interview.
 The competition ratio for paediatric posts was therefore 1:1.23, equivalent to a little under 1-1/2 applicants for each post advertised.

 Some regions do prove more popular than others.
 However, applicants can preference any or all of the preferences for any or all regions, so it is not possible to give an accurate competition ratio by region.

-Both overall application numbers and consequently also competition ratios were down for the 2018 national recruitment round 1 and as a consequence, some posts were re-advertised in the national round 1 re-advert.
-We will confirm on our website whether there will be a re-advert for 2019 by 17 December 2018.
+Both overall application numbers and consequently also competition ratios were down for the 2020 national recruitment round 1 and as a consequence, some posts were re-advertised in the national round 1 re-advert.
+We are currently planning to run a re-advert for 2020, the dates for which are listed above.